htwb-SA-ComicShop/comicshop-mono/README.md

   - alternatively, you can use the IntelliJ Docker Plugin or the Docker Desktop Dashboard (Mac/Win)
 - Sometimes, the `depends_on` order does not work, tho
 - To get it right, just manually shutdown the dependant and start them manually after the dependencies are up
-  - e.g. `product-service` sometimes can't connect to `product-db` or `rabbitmq-container`
+  - e.g. `order-service` sometimes can't connect to `order-db` or `rabbitmq-container`
-  - therefore, just wait for the db & mq to be completely online and restart `product-service` via Docker Dashboard/IntelliJ
+  - therefore, just wait for the db & mq to be completely online and restart `order-service` via Docker Dashboard/IntelliJ

 ### Local Development in Docker